-How much?
-It all depends on your circumstances and how the charges have impacted you and caused or worsened your financial situation, but say you incurred charges of £35, four times a year on average that all adds up to a huge £840 payback.
+It all depends on your circumstances, but if you incurred charges of £35, four times a year for the last six years, then on average that all adds up to a huge £840 payback.

 Get paid for your opinion

-The desperate need for many companies and public organisations to test, talk about and try out their products or plans on the British public gives you a great opportunity to cash in.
+Many companies' and public organisations' desperate need to test, talk about and try out their products or ideas on people gives you a great opportunity to cash in.